SakshxmSingh/CSE232_CN/PA01/readme.md

 #### 5.c Add up the ping latency of all the intermediate hosts obtained in (a) and compare with (b).
 Are they matching, explain?
 - the total latency of the intermediate hosts obtained in (a) is `66.720 ms`, and the average latency of the 50 packets sent to `google.in` is `17.137 ms`.
-- this change in latencies can be explained by two reasons, which are as follows:
+- this change in latencies can be explained by three reasons, which are as follows:
+  - **roundtrip from each intermediate host** : the `traceroute` command calculates the latency to each intermediate host and back to the source host, while the `ping` command calculates the round-trip time for each packet to the destination host. `traceroute` thus cumulates the latency of each intermediate host, causing the total latency of the intermediate hosts to be higher than the average latency of the `ping` command.
   - **smaller amount of packets sent** : the `ping` command sends 50 packets, which is much larger than the number of packets sent by the `traceroute` command, which sends only 3 packets.
 The average latency of the `ping` command is calculated over a larger number of packets, which gives a more accurate representation of the latency.
 The `traceroute` command, on the other hand, sends only 3 packets, which may not be representative of the actual latency.
 This is also seen in the `stddev` in `ping` command, which is `24.396 ms`, which is quite large, indicating that the latency values are spread out over a large range.
   - **inconsitencies in the network** : the latency values obtained by the `traceroute` command are the average of the three attempts made to connect to the host.
 These values may vary due to network congestion, packet loss, or other factors.
-The latency values obtained by the `ping` command are the round-trip time for each packet, which may also vary due to network conditions.
-These inconsistencies in the network can cause the latency values obtained by the two commands to be different.
+The latency values obtained by the `ping` command are also affected by these factors, but the average latency smoothens out the effects of these factors, giving a more accurate representation of the latency.

 #### 5.d Take the maximum ping latency amongst the intermediate hosts (in (a)) and compare it with (b).
 Are they matching, explain?
-- the maximum latency of the intermediate hosts obtained in (a) is `32.734 ms`, and the average latency of the 50 packets sent to `google.in` is `17.137 ms`.
+- the maximum latency of the intermediate hosts obtained in (a) is `32.734 ms` in jump 3, and the average latency of the 50 packets sent to `google.in` is `17.137 ms`.
 - the maximum latency of the intermediate hosts is higher than the average latency of the `ping` command, which can be explained by:
   - **network congestion** : the maximum latency of the intermediate hosts is the maximum latency observed during the three attempts made by the `traceroute` command.
 This maximum latency may be due to network congestion, packet loss, or other factors that cause delays in the network.
 The average latency of the `ping` command, on the other hand, is the average round-trip time for each packet, which smoothens out the effects of network congestion and other factors.